-While there is no prescribed course of study for the QA/RA program, it is strongly recommended that new students start by taking Food and Drug Law I (Pharmaceutics 5592) or Drug Development (Pharmaceutics 5459).
+While there is no prescribed course of study for the Regulatory Affairs and Quality Assurance graduate program, it is strongly recommended that new students start by taking Food and Drug Law I (Pharmaceutics 5592) or Drug Development (Pharmaceutics 5459).
 These courses serve as the foundation of knowledge for the program and will help students understand the issues, terminology, and topics covered in other courses.

 How do I register for my first course?

 If you are registering for the first time with Temple, you must submit a registration AND state residency fom.
-Download these forms at Registration and fax them to the QA/RA Office.
+Download these forms at Registration and forward them to the RA and QA Office vis fax (267.468.8565) or email (firstname.lastname@example.org).
 Sorry, but we cannot process your registration without the residency form.
-We encourage you to register as soon as possible, since our classes do fill quickly.
+We encourage you to register as soon as possible, since our classes fill quickly.
 We will contact you immediately if there are problems with your registration.

 How many courses should I register for?

-Since most QA/RA students are professionals working full-time in the pharmaceutical industry, we strongly urge you to start the program with just one course.
+Since the majority of our are professionals working full-time in the pharmaceutical industry, we urge you to start the program with just one course.
 After you have gotten used to returning to school, you may wish to increase your course load to two classes per semester.

-Is the entire QA/RA program offered at Temple University Fort Washington?
+Is the entire Regulatory Affairs and Quality Assurance graduate program offered at Temple University Fort Washington?

 When are most courses offered?

-Is it possible to complete the entire QA/RA program on weekends?
+Is it possible to complete the entire RA and QA graduate program on weekends?

 Yes.
-The entire program for the M.S. in QA/RA is offered on weekends.
+The entire program for the M.S. in RA and QA is offered on weekends.

 Are courses offered during the summer?